fcc-joemcintyre/book-trader/doc/design.md

 ## Technology Selections

-The server is implemented with Node.js version 6.x and uses ES2015 Javascript conforming to the native ES2015 support provided in this version of Node.js.
-Data is stored in MongoDB (3.0.x).
+The server is implemented with Node.js and uses ES2015+ Javascript.
+Data is stored in MongoDB (4.x).

-The client interface is implemented with React 15.x using ES2015 Javascript as supported by Babel.
-Redux and react-router are also used.
+The client interface is implemented with React 16.x using ES2015+ Javascript as supported by Babel.
+React-redux, react-router and styled-components are also used.

-Stylesheets are defined with SCSS, with Sass used as the CSS preprocessor.

-Gulp is used for build.
+Webpack is uses for build.